schitresh/software_development/languages/ruby/12_error_handling.md

 - Syntax errors
 - Logical errors: Output doesn't match the expectation
 - Runtime error or exception
-  - An event occuring during the execution disrupts the normal flow
+  - An event occurring during the execution disrupts the normal flow

 ```rb
 raise ExceptionType.new(message)